-I’ve never understood why Bombay potatoes is sometimes called Bombay aloo, as ‘aloo’ means potatoes…which then is potato potato!
+Bombay new potatoes is a great Indian dish made with lightly spiced new potatoes.
+I’ve never understood why Bombay potatoes is sometimes called Bombay aloo potatoes, as ‘aloo’ means potatoes…which then is potato potato!
 Bombay potato is pretty much a traditional simple potato curry made with various Indian spices such as mustard seeds, turmeric, chilli, cumin.

-Bombay potato is gently spiced rather than hot-hot-hot, this popular Indian side dish.
+Bombay potato is gently spiced rather than hot-hot-hot side resturant dish.
 However quiet often in traditional indian homes, you might find potato curry as the main dish along side rice, chapati and even some sort of dahl or lentil.

 This is one of those currys that will have a slightly different flavouring depending on which region or dependents make the curry.
 As in this is more of a gujarati inspired curry compared to a bengali inspired which is what normal Indian takeaways in the UK are like.

 Making a healthier curry can be challenging depending to on what you have with the dish with, as naan is pretty stoggy.
 Rice is definitely a healthier option, but you could have even over a bed of lettuce or just on its own.